- Title Graduate Student – Varelas Lab

 - Phone (617) 358-4576

-- Area of Interest Hippo Pathway
+- Area of Interest Breast cancer

 I am a graduate student in the Varelas laboratory studying the topics of mammary cell biology and breast cancer.
 Broadly, my research seeks to understand molecular pathways driving cell plasticity, tumor growth, and invasion in basal-like breast cancer, an aggressive breast cancer subtype associated with high mortality.
 I am particularly interested in the roles of the Hippo pathway and its downstream effectors YAP and TAZ in this context.
 I study these questions using a variety of in vivo mouse models and ex vivo primary cell culture models.